JustinGOSSES/MannvilleGroup_Strat_Hackathon/README.md

 Electronic data for Athabasca Oil Sands Data McMurray/Wabiskaw Oil Sands Deposit http://ags.aer.ca/publications/SPE_006.html
 Data is also in the repo folder: <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/tree/master/SPE_006_originalData">SPE_006_originalData</a>

+@dalide used the Alberta Geological Society's <a href="http://www1.aer.ca/GISConversionTools/conversion_tools.html">UWI conversion tool</a> to find <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/well_lat_lng.csv">lat/longs for each of the well UWIs</a>.
+These were then used to find each well's nearest neighbors as demonstrated in <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/notebooks_2018/mapmaking/Map_Exploration_v2-KDtree.ipynb">this</a> notebook.

 ## Key Jupyter Notebooks for Hackathon project